For admissions information, please select from one of the following three programs:

 1. Materials to be submitted to the SJSU Graduate Admissions and Program Evaluations Office

 Fill out the on-line application form.
 The Master of Urban Planning (MUP) program at SJSU is listed on the online application form under Urban Planning.
-This form must be completed by May 1, 2013 for Fall 2013 consideration.
+This form must be completed by the deadlines noted above.
+Payment of the CSU Application Fee of $55 will be accepted by credit card or paypal only.
+The payment must be made in order to submit your Cal State Apply university application.

-Submit one set of official transcripts from all higher educational institutions attended (even those where you did not get a degree) to the Graduate Admissions Office.
-All transcripts must be sealed and unopened in order to be acceptable as official documents.
+For domestic students only: Submit one set of official transcripts from all higher educational institutions attended (even those where you did not get a degree) to the Graduate Admissions Office.
 Do not send transcripts to the Department of Urban & Regional Planning.
 Copies of transcripts or opened transcripts will not be accepted.
-Mail the transcripts to:Graduate Admissions & Program Evaluations Office San José State University One Washington Square San José, CA 95192-0017
+Send transcripts to:Graduate Admissions & Program Evaluations Office San José State University One Washington Square San José, CA 95192-0017

 2. Materials to be submitted to the Urban and Regional Planning Admissions Committee